soichih/autohpss/README.md

 $ bash
 ```

-autohpss is currently loaded from nodejs / npm repository.
-To use globally installed autohpss, simply load nodejs and hpss modules
+autohpss is currently installed on Karst and BigRed2 as nodejs/npm module.

 ```
 $ module load nodejs hpss
+$ archive -h
 ```

 ## archive